 Keep in mind that the donor stewardship cycle can take many months and shouldn’t be rushed.

-How to Create a Donor Stewardship Plan
+4 Steps to Creating a Perfect Donor Stewardship Plan

 1. Segment Your Donors